-And this gap in access leads to staggering achievement gaps between low-income students and their more affluent peers.
-Data from the National Assessment of Educational Progress (NAEP) show a difference of 1.25 standard deviations in reading achievement between the nation's poorest and wealthiest students-this equates to more than six years of learning in middle and high school.4
+And this gap in access leads to staggering achievement gaps between low income students and their more affluent peers.
+Data from the most recent National Assessment of Educational Progress (NAEP) show that the lowest performing students in the nation are faring worse than they did on the same assessment in 2015.
+The gap in reading achievement between the nation's poorest and wealthiest students equates to more than six years of learning in middle and high school.4

 As bleak as this picture is for low-income students, especially low-income students of color, it's actually not much better for their comparatively privileged counterparts.
-NAEP was designed in the 1970s to assess what American school children know and can do in basic content areas.
-It is the only assessment that is reliably given to a representative sample of U.S. students every few years and that is aligned to a survey of curricula nationally that suggest what U.S. students should know in each subject area at each grade level.
-NAEP also allows researchers to understand trends in education over time.
+NAEP was designed in the 1970s to assess what American school children know and can do in basic content areas at key inflection points in their K-12 experience.
+It is the only assessment that is reliably given to a representative sample of U.S. students every few years, and it allows researchers to understand trends in education over time.